Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Learning an ergodicity transformation

-with variance function $v(u)$ describing the variance of a random variable as a function of its mean. \end{defi} A variance stabilizing transform aims to transform a given time series into one with constant variance, independent of the mean~\cite{bartlett1947use}.
+with variance function $v(u)$ describing the variance of a random variable as a function of its mean. \end{defi} A variance stabilizing transform aims to transform a given time series into one with constant variance, independent of the mean~\citep{bartlett1947use}.
 This is a generalization of our desired \iid property as if the transformation $h(R(t_k))$ has \iid increments, then the increments also have constant variance, independent of the mean.
-Thus, our objective becomes finding a variance stabilizing transform following Definition~\ref{def:var_stab_trans}.
-In our case, as we want to stabilize the variance of the increments, we adapt the original definition of the variance function $v(u)$ in Definition~\ref{def:var_stab_trans} to
+In particular, it reflects what we define in \eqref{eqn:reward_bm}, where the mean is determined by the drift $\mu$, and we have defined that the random variable $v(t_k)$ must have finite variance.
+The \iid property implied by \eqref{eqn:reward_bm} might then not be achieved.
+However, we show later in this section as well as in \secref{sec:proof_of_concept} that also with this approximation the transformation is effective.
+Thus, our objective becomes finding a variance stabilizing transform following definition~\ref{def:var_stab_trans}.
+In our case, as we want to stabilize the variance of the increments, we adapt the original definition of the variance function $v(u)$ in definition~\ref{def:var_stab_trans} to

 This variance function represents the variance of the following increment as a function of the current transformed return.